jscutlery/convoyr/README.md

 }
 ```

+The `condition` function is not required in a plugin.
+Be careful because if not provided HttpExt will handle the plugin for **any requests** executed through the HTTP client.
+For example you don't want to send an authentication token to the wrong origin for obvious security reasons.

 ### Matchers

-A matcher helps to filter requests more easily and more safely than a raw condition.
+A `Matcher` helps you to select requests in a safer and easier way than a raw condition as seen below.

 ```ts
 import { matchOrigin } from '@http-ext/core';